Rishad-007/BRUDF/README.md

 # BRUDF Website V2 🎓

-A modern, full-stack website for the **Begum Rokeya University Debate Forum (BRUDF)** built with React, Vite, Tailwind CSS, and Express.js featuring a complete membership registration system with admin management.
+A modern, full-stack website for the **Begum Rokeya University Debate Forum (BRUDF)** built with React, Vite, Tailwind CSS, and Express.js featuring a complete membership registration system with secure external database integration and admin management.

 ## 🌟 Features